Observance of Christmas by country: France and other French-speaking areas

 In France and in other French-speaking areas (see also Canada section), a long family dinner, called a réveillon, is held on Christmas Eve.
 The name of this dinner is based on the word réveil (meaning 'waking'), because participation involves staying awake until midnight and beyond.
-Réveillon is generally of an exceptional or luxurious nature.
-Appetizers may include lobster, oysters, escargots or foie gras, etc. One traditional dish is turkey with chestnuts.
-Réveillons in Quebec will often include some variety of tourtière.
-Dessert may consist of a bûche de Noël.
-In Provence, the tradition of the 13 desserts is followed, almost invariably including pompe à l'huile (a flavoured bread), dates, etc. Quality wine is usually consumed at such dinners, often with champagne or similar sparkling wines as a conclusion.
-Christmas carols may also be sung.

-In Belgium (see also Flanders section), the monarch gives a televised speech to the nation on New Year's Eve, in which the year's national and international events are addressed, usually ending with a message of hope.
+In Belgium, the monarch gives a televised speech to the nation on New Year's Eve, in which the year's national and international events are addressed, usually ending with a message of hope.